-The maximum amount of earnings subject to social security (old age, survivor, and disability insurance) tax is \$61,200 for 1995.
+The maximum amount of earnings subject to social security (old age, survivor, and disability insurance) tax is \$62,700 for 1996.
 The tax rate is 12.4%.
 All earnings are subject to Medicare (hospital insurance) tax.
 The tax rate is 2.9%.

-Form to use.
+Self-employment tax form.
 Unless one of the following special income tax rules applies, figure your self-employment tax on Schedule SE (Form 1040) and attach it to your U.S. income tax return.